Naitō Masatoyo: Personal life

 Sukenaga and his brother escaped the Takeda clan and, according to the predominant theory, they wandered around the Kantō region.
 After Nobutora was exiled by his son Takeda Shingen, Shingen recalled the Kudō brothers, reinstating their lands and permitting the family's restoration.
-Shingen also formally excused Toratoyo of any wrong doing and sent a letter of apology and money to the family.
+Shingen also formally excused Toratoyo of any wrongdoing and sent a letter of apology and money to the family.
 Furthermore, the Kudō were given command of 50 cavalry and granted the rank of samurai-taishō (侍大将).

 Death

 In 1575, at Battle of Nagashino, after disagreeing with Katsuyori, he rushed into battle, dying an honorable death.